-Drive North on route 112 from Lincoln.
+Drive East on route 112 from Lincoln.
 Park at a wide pull off near a Forest Service sign that says ‘No camping or fires except at campgrounds’.
 This is located just downhill from where the road comes closest to the rock.
 Walk through the small clearing and look for an opening by a large rock.
 Go through the 'enchanted forest' until you see double ribbons on a couple of trees.
 Follow ribbons right on a faint trail to the base of the wall.
 Allow about 30 minutes from the road.

 Scramble up and right for 100’ to a ledge with a Piton belay.
 Pitch 1: Follow the line of bolts up and over a steep bulge to a clean slab above.
 (5.9) 80’.
 7 bolts.
 Pitch 2: Climb up a smooth slab for 100’ heading for a left facing corner.
 Climb to the right of the corner and over three overlaps to a tree belay up and left.
 (5.7) 160’.
 4 bolts, 2 pins and small cams.
 Pitch 3: Face climb up the shallow right facing corner to a rest then climb a slab to the left up to a bolt.
 Clip two more bolts u...[more]Browse More Classics in NH

 I climbed up here about 2 years ago or so and there was another good route that went at 10d and an undfinshed route farther to the left side (west) that was solid 5.10 and looked like it mellowed afterwards.
 Any clues folks......